hackclub/lore/README.md

-# (Will change the README later. it doesn't fit this project)
+# (Will change the README later. it doesn't fit this project, which is still incomplete)

 A sample [Next.js] project for getting started with [MDX], [Theme UI], & [Hack Club Theme].